 - Filter clients by different criteria

-Sort by region, job type, company size, field of operation – even the CEO's favorite football team!
+Sort by region, job type, company size, field of operation – even the CEO's favourite football team!
 Use this information to improve your advertising and marketing campaigns.

 - See your work-in-progress